Further reading on Final Salary Transfers

 - The opportunity to defer and minimise the impact of lifetime allowance (LTA) penalty tax charges

 In the interests of fairness and balance, here are some reasons NOT to do a final salary transfer:

 - Certainty – One advantage of having a Final Salary Pension is that it lasts as long as you do.
 If you happen to live longer than average then the scheme has to find the money for this.
 If you decide to transfer away from the scheme then someone else has to manage the risk – either you or a financial adviser.
 There is a risk that if the investment does not perform that you could run out of money prematurely.
 Alternatively, you may be so worried of running out of money that you draw down the funds too slowly and miss out on enjoying the full benefit of your retirement savings.

-- Inflation – there is talk of inflation starting to move up in 2017 and beyond from years of virtually no inflation, to 2-3%.
+- Inflation – Inflation is running at around 2% (2019) following years of virtually no inflation, to 2-3%.
 If you happen to be retired for 20-30 years the value of having an income which has some protection against rising prices could be considerable.
 Many DB schemes are inflation-proofed but check your own individual scheme for precise details.
 Of course if you invest your DB pension proceeds successfully, you may be able to achieve an above-inflation rate of return but the protection against inflation is not guaranteed in the way that it is with a DB scheme.